Studies: Potential of caravanning in Germany

 Germany, France and The Netherlands: most popular caravanning destinations

 Potential of caravanning in Germany?
-A recent study by the "Association for consumer research" (GfK) proves the enormous potential and future prospects of caravanning as a holiday form in Germany.
+The study by the "Association for consumer research" (GfK) proves the enormous potential and future prospects of caravanning as a holiday form in Germany.
 DOWNLOAD

 Most recently, the study “Economic Factor Camping and Motor Caravan Tourism in Germany” (Wirtschaftsfaktor Camping- und Reisemobiltourismus in Deutschland – dwif) in cooperation with the German Economic Institute for Tourism (Deutsches Wirtschaftswissenschaftliches Institut für Fremdenverkehr e.V.) was conducted and published.
 The results of the extensive study can be viewed below.